morethanmaps/morethanmaps.github.io/kalbarri-workshop.md

 As satellites orbit the Earth, they monitor the same location on the land surface across time and capture information about land surface conditions.
 This information can be used to track changes in properties of the Earth's land surface (e.g. land cover change or vegetation health) and identify how ecosystems are responding to climatic change and hazard events.

-The process of using sensors to capture information about the Earth's land surface is remote senisng.
+The process of using sensors to capture information about the Earth's land surface is remote sensing.
 Let's explore some core remote sensing concepts so that we can understand how the Planet Scope 4 `Image`s are created and contain useful information for detecting change caused by climatic events.

 ## Remote Sensing Concepts